wizmo2/squeezelite-esp32/README.md

 The esp32-s3 based modules like [this](https://www.espressif.com/sites/default/files/documentation/esp32-s3-wroom-1_wroom-1u_datasheet_en.pdf) are also supported but requires esp-idf 4.4.
 It is not yet part of official releases, but it compiles & runs.
 The s3 does not have bluetooth audio.
 Note that CPU performances are greatly enhanced.

 ### SqueezeAMP
-This is the main hardware companion of Squeezelite-esp32 and has been developped together.
+This is the main hardware companion of Squeezelite-esp32 and has been developed together.
 Details on capabilities can be found [here](https://forums.slimdevices.com/showthread.php?110926-pre-ANNOUNCE-SqueezeAMP-and-SqueezeliteESP32) and [here](https://github.com/philippe44/SqueezeAMP).

 If you want to rebuild, use the `squeezelite-esp32-SqueezeAmp-sdkconfig.defaults` configuration file.